 Questionnaires were mailed to 2,000 of the 3,063 Idaho CRP contract holders in June of 1994.
 This single mailing, with no follow-up letter or reminder card, produced an excellent response rate of 43 percent.
-Of the questionnaires sent out, 853 completed and returned questionnaires are summarized below.
+Of the 2,000 questionnaires sent out, 853 people completed and returned the questionnaires.